T.J. Warren scores 27 points, Suns beat Spurs 116-96

+PHOENIX (AP) - Nights when star Devin Booker is off his game don't often spell victories for the struggling Phoenix Suns.
+But Booker was still a factor Wednesday night, and his teammates picked him up.

-PHOENIX (AP) - T.J.
-Warren scored 16 of his 27 points in the first half and the Phoenix Suns built a big lead, almost lost it and then pulled away for a 116-96 victory over the San Antonio Spurs on Wednesday night.
+T.J.
+Warren scored 16 of his 27 points in the first half and the Suns built a big lead, almost lost it and then pulled away for a 116-96 victory over the San Antonio Spurs.

 The Suns ended a four-game losing streak to improve to 3-11.